jasonhand/devopschampion/_posts/2020-02-25-Understanding-The-Foundations-of-Incident-Response.md

 ---
-- title: "Understanding the Foundations of Incident Response"
+- title: "3.
+Understanding the Foundations of Incident Response"
 - summary: "Your systems are down!
 Customers are calling.
 Every moment counts.
 What do you do?"
 - toc: true
 - branch: master